vmware-archive/crd-migration-tool/README.md

 #### Instructions

-1. Download the source:
-    ```shell
-    go get github.com/vmware/crd-migration-tool
-    ```
+1. Clone this repository to your computer

-1. Change your working directory to the root directory of the project:
+1. Change your working directory to the root directory of the project
-    ```shell
-    # if using default go workspace directory
-    cd $HOME/go/src/github.com/vmware/crd-migration-tool

-    # if using a custom GOPATH
-    cd $GOPATH/src/github.com/vmware/crd-migration-tool
-    ```

 1. Build the binary:
     ```shell